 Medicare Parts C and D

-Once you reach the two-year mark of drawing SSDI and the SSA automatically enrolls you in Medicare Parts A and B, you also become eligible for Parts C and D. These coverage options are:
+Once you are eligible for Medicare you become eligible for Medicare Parts A and B, you will also become eligible for Parts C and D. These coverage options are:

 - Medicare Advantage (Part C); and